moinakg/pcompress/README.md

     To decompress a file compressed using above command: pcompress -d <compressed file> <target file>

+    <compressed file> can be '-' to indicate reading from stdin while write goes
+    to <target file>

-    To operate as a pipe, read from stdin and write to stdout: pcompress -p ...
+    To operate as a full pipe, read from stdin and write to stdout: pcompress -p ...

     Attempt Rabin fingerprinting based deduplication on chunks: